Certified Nursing Assistant Programs in Maine | CNA Training and Classes

 Before enrolling in a CNA training program, applicants must meet specific eligibility requirements.
 The minimum age requirement is 16 years, and you must have at least a ninth-grade education.

-To complete a CNA program in Maine, you must successfully complete an approved CNA program consisting of 180 hours of education and pass the Maine CNA competency test.
+To complete a CNA program in Maine, you must complete an approved CNA program consisting of 180 hours of education and pass the Maine CNA competency test.
 Once you have accomplished these requirements, your CNA certificate must be renewed every two years.

 Training Program Components